microsoft/WindowsAppSDK/README.md

 ## Documentation

-* [High level overview](docs/overview.md) - Why we're doing this? how does it benefit you?
+* [High level overview](README.md) - Why we're doing this? how does it benefit you?
 * [Roadmap](docs/roadmap.md) - where we're going.
 We're following a [roadmap](docs/roadmap.md) that gets us to building a v1.0 of Project Reunion exploring some basic common features.
 You can help by filing issues for features you'd like to see!
-* [Contributor/developer guide](docs/contributor-guide.md) - How to contribute to Project Reunion.
+* [Contributor guide](docs/contributor-guide.md) - How to contribute to Project Reunion.
 * [FAQ](docs/faq.md) - frequently asked questions about Project Reunion.